nicolabs/nicolabs.net/_posts/2020-05-04-Make-RPi-bluetooth-speaker-part-1.md

 We will use the *bluez* Linux stack to implement the basis of our solution and will need to create a custom agent to handle pairing in the exact way we want.

-**Part 1 is over, let's see how to set up the whole thing in [part 2 : "Raspberry Pi as a Bluetooth A2DP receiver"](Make-RPi-bluetooth-speaker-part-2).**
+**Part 1 is over, let's see how to set up the whole thing in part 2 : "Raspberry Pi as a Bluetooth A2DP receiver" (soon available).**

 ## References